lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 }
 ```

 Now we are going to add the state transitions for the App.
-For sake of ease, we are going to say make the app prtty simple.
+For the sake of simplicity, we are going to make the app simple.

 The water valve is open iff the water sensor is not triggered
 The drain valve is open iff the water valve is closed
 and vice-versa

-We also need to add a transition for the water sensor, remeber, the app is getting this from the sing.
-Which will only work if both have internet.
+We also need to add a transition for the water sensor, remember, the app is getting its sensor information from the sink which will only work if they both have internet.

 ```
 one sig  App {